 Progress notes must be completed by both support coordinators and direct service providers at the time of each activity or service.
-Progress notes summarize the beneficiary's day-to-day activities and progress toward achieving their personal outcomes as identified in the approved POC.
+Progress notes summarize the beneficiary's day-to-day activities and progress toward achieving his/her personal outcomes as identified in the approved POC.
 Progress notes must be of sufficient content to:

-- 1. Reflect descriptions of activities, procedures, and incidents; - 2.
-Give a picture of the service provided to the beneficiary;
+1. Reflect descriptions of activities, procedures, and incidents;